 According to the National Cancer Institute, the goal of nutrition in cancer treatment is “to address current cancer- and treatment-related issues, minimize treatment-related side effects, and anticipate and manage acute, delayed, and late-occurring side effects of cancer and/or cancer treatment.”

-- Avoid diet products: Make sure you are choosing full fat and fully sugar products.
-This goes again usual healthy eating advice, however cancer patients who are losing weight need to maximize calories wherever possible.
-Malnutrition is a bigger risk factor for poor outcomes than an excess of fat or sugar is so dig in!
+- Avoid diet products.
+Make sure you are choosing full-fat foods.
+People with cancer who are losing weight need to maximize calories wherever possible.
+Malnutrition is a bigger risk factor for poor outcomes than an excess of fat or sugar is!

-- Fortify meals: Add in extra calories anywhere you see fit.
-Add cream to porridge, stir delicious butter into soups, add nut butters to shakes,
+- Fortify meals.
+Add in extra calories anywhere you see fit.
+Add cream to porridge, stir butter into soups, add nut butters to shakes, etc.

-- Eat little and often: Instead of aiming for three big meals per day, try having 6 smaller meals per day.
-You may find it helpful to set times to have each meal, as this makes it a routine you can get used to.
-Oftentimes during cancer treatment patients will suffer from a lack of appetite, meaning they must be conscious to try eat even if they are not feeling hungry.
-One mouthful is better than nothing, so try different foods and see what appeals.
-Try our small plates menu for ideas.
+- Eat little and often.
+Instead of aiming for three big meals per day, try having 6 smaller meals per day.
+You may find it helpful to set times to have each meal, as this makes a routine that you can get used to.
+Oftentimes during cancer treatment, people will suffer from a lack of appetite, meaning they must be diligent about eating regularly even if they are not hungry.
+One mouthful is better than nothing, so try different foods and see what appeals to you.
+Try our small meal recipes for ideas.

-- Prioritize foods high in protein and calories: It may go against everything you know, but for cancer patients, filling up on high fiber fruits and vegetables may mean you don’t get the calories and protein your body needs.
-It is important that patients still eat fruits and vegetables to get their micronutrients, however try eating them with a high calorie topping to provide the maximum nutrition.
-For example, why not try cheesy cauliflower mash instead of plain, which will give you protein, calcium and extra calories compared to plain cauliflower.
+- Prioritize foods high in protein and calories.
+It may go against everything you know, but for people with cancer, filling up on high-fiber fruits and vegetables may mean you don’t get the calories and protein your body needs.
+It is important that you still eat fruits and vegetables to get their micronutrients, but try eating them with a high-calorie topping to provide maximum nutrition.
+For example, try cheesy cauliflower mash instead of plain, which will give you more protein, calcium, and extra calories than plain cauliflower.

 - Try adding nutritious powders to your meals to provide more nutrition without adding bulk.
-Nutritional yeast, skimmed milk powder and commercial protein powders can all be added to give your meals that little bit extra.
-Be careful with protein powders as they are not FDA regulated – ask your medical team for advice on the safest to consume.
-Why not try making up a jug of fortified milk to use in drinks, soups and sauces.
-Simply add one cup of dried skimmed milk to one quart of whole milk, and use this milk whenever you would use regular milk.
+Skim milk powder and commercial protein powders can all be added to give your meals that little bit extra.
+Be careful with protein powders as they are not FDA regulated – ask your dietitian for advice on the safest brands to consume.
+Try making up a jug of fortified milk to use in drinks, soups, and sauces.
+Simply add one cup of dried skimmed milk to one quart of whole milk and use this milk whenever you would use regular milk.
 Discard after 24 hours.

-- If you are struggling, ask your team about taking an oral nutritional supplement, such as boost, ensure or others.
-These provide calories and micronutrients, however for best effect they should be taken in addition to meals, not as a substitute.
+- If you are really struggling to get anything down, ask your dietitian about taking an oral nutritional supplement.
+There are many brands to choose from these days such as Boost, Ensure, Kirkland brands, and more natural oral supplements such as Kate Farms, Orgain, or others.
+These drinks provide calories and micronutrients; however, for the best effect they should be taken in addition to meals, not as a substitute.

-Struggling?
-Don’t suffer in silence!
-Speak to your medical team about receiving an assessment from a registered dietitian, who will be able to give you a personalized plan to support you during treatment.
+Lastly, don’t suffer in silence!
+Speak to your medical team and to your registered dietitian who will be able to give you a personalized plan to support you during treatment.